sanyuered/WeChat-MiniProgram-AR-TFJS/README.md

 Why choose "face-landmarks-detection"?

-Because I do not find a tiny model of TensorFlow.js for face detecting until I found the "face-landmarks-detection" library.
+Because I didn't find a tiny model of TensorFlow.js for face detecting until I found the "face-landmarks-detection" library.

 This demo demonstrates a face AR.